 Tackle disruption!
 Companies with engaged employees outperform those without by 202%.

-A mobile-first employee app transforms the user experience for your deskless workers.
+A mobile-first employee app (more on the top employee app) transforms the user experience for your deskless workers.
 Nothing else reaches and engages them like Blink.
 O365 and GSuite are great foundations but alone they are not a Digital Workplace.
-Our employee engagement software can integrate with those tools and so many others.
+Our employee engagement software (more on intranet industry solutions) can integrate with those tools and so many others.

 Engage all your deskless workers with a modern work experience.
 Blink delivers the digital workplace and eliminates friction.